Calibre Aviation are looking for helicopter pilots experienced in the following;

 command of any Air Attack Supervision Aircraft has flown a minimum of 25 hours total

-time in agricultural operations or firefighting operations under the conditions outlined in
+time in agricultural operations or firefighting operations

 this clause.
 This clause does not apply to pilots provided for Fixed Wing Specialist